nopnop2002/esp-idf-mirf/README.md

 # Enhanced ShockBurst overview
 The following is reprinted from nRF24L01 Single Chip 2.4GHz Transceiver Product Specification.

-Enhanced ShockBurst uses ShockBurst for automatic packet handling and timing.
-During transmit, ShockBurst assembles the packet and clocks the bits in the data packet into the transmitter for transmission.
-During receive, ShockBurst constantly searches for a valid address in the demodulated signal.
-When ShockBurst finds a valid address, it processes the rest of the packet and validates it by CRC.
-If the packet is valid the payload is moved into the RX FIFO.
-The high speed bit handling and timing is controlled by ShockBurst.
 Enhanced ShockBurst features automatic packet transaction handling that enables the implementation of a reliable bi-directional data link.
 An Enhanced ShockBurst packet transaction is a packet exchange between to transceivers, where one transceiver is the Primary Receiver (PRX) and the other is the Primary Transmitter (PTX).
 An Enhanced ShockBurst packet transaction is always initiated by a packet transmission from the PTX, the transaction is complete when the PTX has received an acknowledgment packet (ACK packet) from the PRX.